SESYNC-ci/osgeo-lesson/_slides/goals.md

 ## Objectives for this lesson

+- Discover **free** geospatial analysis
+- Meet the libraries for reading and writing spatial data
-- Compare Geographic and Project Coordinate Systems
+- Compare geographic and projected coordinate systems
-- Explore issues with projected data
+- Understand distortion in projected data
-- Learn about **free** geospatial analysis

 <!--split-->

 ## Specific achievements

-- Identify the coordinate system of data
+- Identify the coordinate system of raster and vector data files
-- Transform raster data between
+- Crop and resize raster data
+- Rasterize vector data
-- Transform vector data
+- Transform raster data between projections
-- ...
+- Do all this on the command line